Why do a DIY Wine & Paint Night?

 Going out to fancy places and doing novel things is a lot of fun.
 Who doesn’t love an excuse to get dressed up and go out on the town, at least once in a while?
-One of the sparkly, shiny, night on the town opportunities that is advertised a lot in my area is “Wine and Paint” nights.
+“Wine & Paint” nights are advertised as sparkly, shiny, night on the town opportunities.
 The premise is that you can enjoy some wine and socializing while you learn to paint like the masters.
-Usually there is a nicely rendered sample painting that represents what you’ll be taking home with you, and sometimes there is a classroom full of smiling people working on identical canvases offered as proof that you, too, can take home some attractive wall art at the end of a night of wine and appetizers.
+Usually there is a nicely rendered sample painting that represents what you’ll be taking home with you.
+Sometimes there is a classroom full of smiling people working on identical canvases offered as proof that you, too, can take home some attractive wall art at the end of a night of wine and appetizers.
 Why on earth would anyone decide to skip this shiny, packaged experience and do it themselves?

 Are you feeling a “but” coming here?
 Yeah, I’m about to say something that’s a real downer.
 Some of these nights run $75 before you’ve paid for parking or transportation.
 And some of them do not include wine or refreshments in the ticket price, but require you instead purchase from the venue.
 (What fun is “wine and painting” without WINE?)
 Some of them do offer expert instruction, and some do not.
 If you can snag a good buy on a deal site, sometimes you can get in the door for $25.
 (Plus parking, drinks, and food.)
 One of my mom friends had the brilliant idea of doing a “DIY” wine and paint night, so I rooted around on the internet for a while to find out how they are run.